Why Use Chromate Conversion?

-Chromate conversion is intended for aluminum that is not anodized, because it used to repair anodized coating on aluminum.
-Type I and II conversions are used to provide protection against corrosion on unpainted items.
+Chromate conversion is intended for aluminum that is not anodized because it is used to repair anodized coating on aluminum.
+Type I and II conversions are used to protect against corrosion on unpainted items.
 It also helps for the paint to stick when the item is painted in the future.
 The corrosion protection of chromate conversion is what attracts the military to this process.

 For electrical and electronic applications, Class 3 coating is effective because the coating is a lot thinner.